goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 Just as code style, API design, and automation are essential for a healthy productive development cycle.
 Project structure is a crucial part of your application's architecture.

- It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was releaseed and interestingly enough the ideas of design are still very applicable in modern software development.
+ It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was released and interestingly enough the ideas of design are still very applicable in modern software development.

 ## Why structure matters